hungyiloo/waterbox/README.md

 ## Building

-WaterBox is 🚨not designed for production use🚨 but it can be built to be served statically, if you must.
+WaterBox is **not meant for production** but it can be built to be served statically, if you must do it.
 Just `npm run build` and grab the output from the `./dist/` folder and host wherever you like.